White Pines Forest State Park: Description

 White Pines State Park is a 385 acre state park located in the heart of the Rock River Valley in Ogle County.
 The park represents the southernmost remaining stand of virgin white pine (Pinus strobus) forest in the state.
 The state park, like all Illinois state parks, is operated and maintained by the Illinois Department of Natural Resources (IDNR).
 White Pines Forest State Park provides habitat for a variety of plant and animal life and has two freshwater streams within its boundaries.

 Among the park's most distinctive and well-known features are the vehicular river crossings.
 At three places, crossing Pine Creek, fords were constructed instead of bridges.
 The fords offer visitors a chance to actually drive through the creek, though high water frequently closes the crossings.
 Hikers are relegated to pedestrian bridges or stepping stones in the creek to cross the stream.
 Floods are frequent enough on Pine Creek, a large watershed to the north of the park, that there is an emergency exit from the campground.
 When high water closes the fords, the campground is cut off and the emergency exit is the only way out.

 Wildlife

 The banks of Pine Creek and Spring Creek are lined with large rock and cliff formations that provide habitat to plants ranging from large trees to moss to hanging vines.
 The cliffs harbor plants rare in the state of Illinois such as Canada yew and sullivantia (family Saxifragaceae), an Illinois state-threatened species.
 When in season, the park's many species of wildflowers bloom, some of the flowers found in the park include: trout lily, Solomon's seal, bloodroot, blue-eyed grass, spring beauty, and hepatica.
 The forest undergrowth provides small mammal habitat and among the mammals that can be seen in the park are: red squirrels, raccoons, deer, and chipmunks.
-Birds include, the pine thrush, warblers, wild turkey, and winter-migratory birds.
+Birds include thrushes, warblers, wild turkey, and winter-migratory birds.
 The creeks are populated with smallmouth bass, rock bass, channel catfish and, when they are stocked by the IDNR, rainbow trout.